mpaguilar/msa-toy/APP_SPEC.md

 * Remove temporary/intermediate data when no longer needed
 * Preserve final results for response generation
 * Maintain audit trail for citations

+## Working Memory Structure

+The working memory is composed of several key components defined as Pydantic models:

+### QueryState
+Tracks query management state including:
+* original_query: The initial query provided by the user
+* refined_queries: List of refined versions of the original query
+* query_history: History of query refinements with reasoning
+* current_focus: The current focus of the query

+### ExecutionHistory
+Tracks execution history including:
+* actions_taken: List of all actions executed during the session
+* timestamps: Dictionary mapping action types to execution timestamps
+* tool_call_sequence: Sequence of tool calls in chronological order
+* intermediate_results: List of responses received from tools

+### InformationStore
+Central repository for facts, relationships, and source metadata:
+* facts: Dictionary mapping fact IDs to Fact objects
+* relationships: Dictionary mapping relationship IDs to Relationship objects
+* sources: Dictionary mapping source IDs to SourceMetadata objects
+* confidence_scores: Dictionary mapping entity IDs to confidence scores

+### ReasoningState
+Tracks reasoning process state:
+* current_hypothesis: The currently active hypothesis being evaluated
+* answer_draft: A draft of the final answer being constructed
+* information_gaps: List of missing topics required to complete reasoning
+* next_steps: List of actions to be taken next in the reasoning process
+* termination_criteria_met: Indicates if conditions for ending reasoning are satisfied
+* temporal_context: Context dictionary preserving temporal information

+### Core Data Models

+#### Fact
+Represents a fact in the information store:
+* id: Unique identifier for the fact
+* content: Textual content or statement of the fact
+* source: Identifier of the source from which the fact was derived
+* timestamp: Time when the fact was added or extracted
+* confidence: Score between 0 and 1 indicating reliability

+#### Relationship
+Represents a relationship between facts:
+* id: Unique identifier for the relationship
+* subject: ID of the fact serving as the subject
+* predicate: Nature of the relationship (e.g., 'causes', 'located_in')
+* object: ID of the fact serving as the object
+* confidence: Score between 0 and 1 indicating reliability

+#### SourceMetadata
+Metadata about an information source:
+* id: Unique identifier for the source
+* url: URL of the source, if available
+* credibility: Score between 0 and 1 indicating trustworthiness
+* retrieval_date: Date and time when the source was retrieved

 # Managing code details and notes